awstutorials/limits-service/README.md

 Internet Gateway as the name implies allows systems within VPC to connect to Internet.

 ### NAT Gateway
+You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances

 ### Availability Zones
 AWS services are available in multiple regions and each region has few availability zones.
 An availability zone is a physically seperate datacenter with in the region to enable disaster recovery.
 This is setup this way to enable customers to keep their data in their region and also to provide disaster recovery.
 It is important to choose a region closer to your current location for better performance.